sean-roberts/autocomplete-challenge/readme.md

 suggestions (Levenshtein distance calculation, mispellings, approximate matching, etc.) would be behind a backend service.
 - Responsiveness and mobile readiness did not make it into the work of this phase 1.
-- The library is initiated on load - as it assumes the html is ready and available.
-I think that is usually a bad practice.
-But, for the sake of this project, it's not a bad requirement.
-Easy to change to have an api to trigger this initialization.

 ### What I Left Out Of Scope